 Lovers don’t finally meet somewhere.
 They’re in each other all along. –Rumi

-The Flying Girl is a novel-in-progress, and much of this website is about my journey toward its completion.
+The Woman Inside Her is a novel-in-progress, and much of this website is about my journey toward its completion.
 Throughout, I will share with you bits and pieces, questions and conclusions, about the story’s overall themes: dysfunctional parent-child bonds and their relevance to adult relationships and sexuality, coming of age in sexual terms, and the unconscious patterns that bind and blind so many struggling to achieve healthy adult intimacy.
 As the story begins …

 The year is 1969, “the pill” has arrived, the Sexual Revolution is in full swing, and all the rules about relationships and sex have been turned upside down.
 Experimentation and consciousness exploration are in and everything traditional is out, and San Francisco is the center of it all.

 Thrown into this steamy cauldron is twenty-one-year-old Krista Hiatt, a statuesque beauty who turns heads and sparks men’s fantasies, especially men who deem it their mission to help liberate the sexuality of every accessible female.
 After all, in these times of “free love,” women could and these men assumed should “do it” as readily as men.
 But Krista does not willingly play the temptress role that is projected onto her.
 Because of her painful history, she cannot be or do what is expected of her, and is instead vulnerable to repeated misunderstanding and abuse–unless, that is, she meets “the one” who will ravish her and lead her across the threshold from girlhood to womanhood.
 Along the way, her journey isn’t easy, but she is a survivor, smart and resilient, and refuses to accept the fate she fears: that she will never truly love and be loved.